Understanding OTS Data

 Definition of 'Place of Clearance'

 'Place of Clearance' specifies the location where the goods are available for Customs examination/clearance.
 This will normally be the port at which the goods leave the UK (Exports) or enter the UK (Imports).
-For a small number of items (2-3% overall, based on 2005 data), the place of clearance will be an approved inland location, or a port different from the port at which the goods leave or enter the UK.
+For a small number of items, the place of clearance will be an approved inland location, or a port different from the port at which the goods leave or enter the UK.

 It is important to note that where 'Place of Clearance' data is being used as an indicator of Port, some information will be missing due to declarations under the inland/local clearance codes, and that there may be some distortion due to clearance being carried out at a port different from the actual port of import/export.
 An example of this could be where goods enter the UK at one airport but transit to another airport for clearance.